 The Location of Your Home

 Antenna installation costs vary depending on where your home is located.
 Homes in hilly areas, black spots, and places with low signal strength will typically need larger, more powerful outdoor antennas.
+Actually, calculations of the signal power are for professionals and a reason to order custom term paper to make it clear for others.
+But let’s be simple here.
 That increases the overall installation cost.

 Keep in mind that your technician will also need more time to access your site, do additional testing, and position your antenna higher.
 This also contributes to higher costs.